 - The Autosuggestion begins with ‘Whenever’ and then that part of the incident comes which is the actual trigger (here it is – ‘feeling lazy to wash the dishes’).

-- Then, awareness is developed by saying “I will become aware of it” and then the corrective action is written followed by the corrective action (here it is – ‘and I will wash the dishes’).
+- Then, awareness is developed by saying “I will become aware of it”, followed by the corrective action (here it is – ‘and I will wash the dishes’).

 - Depending on the personality type, we can vary the correct perspective slightly.
 For example, for some, adding immediately may help one to act promptly.
 On the other hand, for someone else it may bring some anxiety, so we can also avoid it.

 4. How to decide when to select the A1 Autosuggestion technique

 Let us see in which situations or types of mistakes A1 technique can be applied.